 Stonor Valley is a typical Chilterns dry valley with arable fields in the valley bottom and beech woods capping the surrounding hills.
 Stonor Park on the left of the valley has a medieval manor house (dating from 1280) within an extensive deer park.
 From the bench in the photograph on clear day you can see the Hog’s Back in Surrey, nearly 30 miles in the distance.

-Follow the road to the right signposted to Turville and Fingest, just past the shelter.
+Follow the road to the right signposted to Turville and Fingest, just past the bus shelter.
 While here, notice the elegant avenue of lime trees bordering the road to your left.
 At the next junction turn left on an unnamed road and head towards Turville Grange in the distance.
 Turn left again directly in front of the Grange.
 Soon you reach The Barn café on the right (open 10am - 4pm at weekends).
 This could be a good place for a rest and refreshments, since you are now about half way.
-Continue past The Barn then follow the track to the right.
+Continue past The Barn then follow the track to the right, marked by blue arrows.
 It descends steeply into beechwoods between incised banks.
 Notice the large chalk pit on the left.
 After joining the track to Spinney Farm, you reach Holloway Lane.

 Turville Heath is an isolated hamlet with a few cottages and two large mansions.
 One of these, Turville Grange is a handsome Georgian mansion, and was formerly the home of Jacqueline Kennedy’s sister, Princess Lee Radziwill.
 The Lime Avenue was planted in 1740 with small-leaved lime and some of the original trees are still here.
 The avenue is now maintained by Lord Sainsbury, the owner of Turville Park.
 Turville Heath and the surrounding countryside feature strongly in Ian McEwan’s Booker-shortlisted 2007 novella On Chesil Beach.